 952-546-0616 | https://www.jfcsmpls.org/

 RAMSEY/WASHINGTON: Community Action Partnership of Ramsey and Washington Counties – Provides housing counseling, food support, energy assistance, case management, Head Start, financial literacy, tax assistance, and legal services.

 SCOTT: Scott County Family Resources – Provides support, resources, information, referrals, and advocacy for families.

 WRIGHT: Family Home Visiting Wright County – Wright County Public Health works to promote the health and well-being of pregnant and parenting families through the early years.

 Childcare Assistance – Affordable child care is important!
 Parents who have low incomes may get help paying for it through various programs.

-Parent Aware is a website that rates daycare providers.
+Parent Aware – A website that rates daycare providers.

-Think Small is a website to help parents to find daycare.
+Think Small – A website to help parents to find daycare.

 Help Me Grow – Birth through age five education resources for developmental milestones and healthy development.